 In 2016, the culinary guide Gault&Millau dubbed Justyna Słupska-Kartaczowska the Female Chef of the Year.
-Since not long ago, Słupska-Kartaczowska not only cooks, but is also the co-owner of the jaDka restaurant in Wrocław’s Old City area.
+Słupska-Kartaczowska has also recently become co-owner of the jaDka restaurant in Wrocław’s Old City area.
 She approaches Polish cuisine in a modern way – based on local products and inspired by recipes from the oldest culinary books.

 Her cuisine is characteristic: cabbage filled with several vegetable mousses, served with mangalica and smoked carp with kale, cucumbers, pickle juice and buttermilk are just two dishes to illustrate the point.
-The recipes are light, delicate and colourful.
-In Summer, the whole plate can be green, because Słupska-Kartaczowska has a weakness for vegetables of this colour.
+The recipes are light, delicate, and colourful.
+In summer, the whole plate may be green, because Słupska-Kartaczowska has a weakness for vegetables of this colour.
 Her penchant for colours changes with the seasons.
-In Autumn, the idea of a pork fillet surrounded by red and yellow vegetables crosses her mind, while the desserts are purple.
-In her cuisine there must also be a place for giblets: tripes with spicy blood sausage and marjoram and tongue with beetroot, seakale beet and hibiscus for example.
+In autumn, the idea of a pork fillet surrounded by red and yellow vegetables crosses her mind, while the desserts are purple.
+In her cuisine there must also be a place for giblets: tripes with spicy blood sausage and marjoram and tongue with beetroot, sea kale, beet, and hibiscus, for example.
 Each dish served at jaDka has to be a ‘signature dish’ – this is why she recently shortened the menu.
 She says that there is no giving up in the kitchen and the dishes must be possible to recreate.

-Słupska-Kartaczowska tries to buy her products at local and small vendors, especially those from the Lower Silesia region: starting with the world-class cheeses from Wańczykówka and carps from Mościbrody, through cold cuts from Nowicki Naturalnie, vegetables, poultry, cold-pressed oils, flour and meat.
+Słupska-Kartaczowska tries to buy her products at local and small vendors, especially those from the Lower Silesia region: starting with the world-class cheeses from Wańczykówka and carp from Mościbrody, through cold cuts from Nowicki Naturalnie, vegetables, poultry, cold-pressed oils, flour, and meat.
 Instead of Parmesan cheese, she prefers to use dry cottage cheese from the Podlasie region about which Adam Mickiewicz wrote in Pan Tadeusz.
-She has to have wines from the Lower Silesia’s vineyards in her wine menus, such as the ones from the Jakubów Vineyard.
+She has to have wines from the Lower Silesia’s vineyards on her wine list, such as the ones from the Jakubów Vineyard.
 She is a perfectionist and expects the same from her subordinates.
 One could say that Justyna Słupska-Kartaczowska is the Polish Anne-Sophie Pic.

 Originally written in Polish by Magdalena Kasprzyk-Chevriaux, Nov 2017, translated by Patryk Grabowski, Nov 2017